 A little resurrection garden is such an exciting way for kids to put together and watch the grass grow.
 It’s also a hands-on and visual reminder of what Easter is really about — Jesus dying for us and resurrecting from the tomb.

-You can find tutorials online (this is a good one) but all you really need is a few gardening supplies like soil, rocks, pots, sticks, and then some wheatgrass seeds.
+I wrote a tutorial on my site here!
+You can find other tutorials online (this is a good one) but all you really need is a few gardening supplies like soil, rocks, pots, sticks, and then some wheatgrass seeds.

 Christ-Centered Easter Creche